 The George Stone School (Union College) operated in harmony with the guidance and direction of the Office of Education, North American Division of the Seventh-day Adventist Church.

-George Stone School is accredited by the North American Division Commission on Education, the State of Nebraska, and the National Council of Private Schools Accreditation.
+George Stone School is accredited by the North American Division Commission on Education, and the National Council of Private Schools Accreditation.
 Our school is recognized for promoting and maintaining a well-balanced education program and for meeting or exceeding standards considered essential for quality education.
 George Stone is an approved by the Nebraska Dept. of Education under Rule 14.

 Adventist Education Videos